marekgluza/marekgluza.github.io/available_positions/career_development_consultation.md

 - Direct support: By "onboarding" me onto your strategic goals, you ensure that I am better equipped to support your career milestones whenever I will see  opportunities for that.

-- Planning for flexibility As your constraints or my objectives evolve, we can easily reach out to see if a closer collaboration has become possible.
+- Planning for flexibility: As your constraints or my objectives evolve, we can easily reach out to see if a closer collaboration has become possible.

 - Long-term value: We establish a foundation for a unique working relationship and through this time investment play at a level beyond regular networking.